WheteThunger/CustomVendingSetup/README.md

 - `Shop UI settings`
   - `Enable skin overlays` (`true` or `false`) -- While `true`, skin images will be overlayed on top of items when needed.
-- `Override item max stack sizes (shortname: amount)` -- This section allows you to override the max stack size that players can get when purchasing items, by item short name.
-This is intended to allow players to get larger stacks of items from vending machines than they could get from other sources.
+- `Override item max stack sizes (shortname: amount)` -- This section allows you to override the max stack size of items that players can get when purchasing items, by item short name.
+This is intended to allow players to receive larger stacks of items from vending machines than they could receive from other sources.
+For example, if the max stack size of wood is `5000`, configuring a maximum of `10000` here will allow the player to acquire a single wood item with stack size `10000` (granted the vending machine has enough wood in stock).
   - This feature only applies to vending machines customized by this plugin.
   - This feature might not work with every stack size plugin.
 Worst case, editing these settings may have no effect.
+  - I don't recommend this feature for most servers.
+It was added on request because the plugin fixes a vanilla bug where players can acquire larger stack sizes of items from vending machines after server reboot.
+Some server owners wanted that behavior reintroduced in a manner that is more consistent.

 Example of overriding stack sizes: